grame-cncm/faustcourse/session2/Lesson3.md

 ### Core Notation vs Infix Notation

 Let say that we would like to express our level control as a value between 0 and 100, instead of 0 and 1.
 We will have to scale down the signal produced by the slider by 100.

 [**demo**]

     process = _, (vslider("level", 0, 0, 100, 1), 100 : /) : * ;

-### expressions

-To end this lesson we would like to come back on how expressions are written in Faust.
-Let say that we want to multiply a signal by 0.5.
-We can write this in four different, but equivalent, ways.
-We can use Faust core syntax, infix notation, prefix notation, or partial application.

-[SLIDE 50: type of notations]

-In this slide we see the different notations of a very simple example, and how they are related to the core syntax.

-### infix notation and syntactic sugar
-What about doing a simple multiplication between two numbers?
-Let's say 2 and 3.
-Here is the Faust program to write:
+The notation used here (called the core notation) starts to be a bit complex.
+But you can use a more usual _infix_ notation as in this example:

 [**demo**]

-    process = 2, 3 : * ;
+    process = _, vslider("level", 0, 0, 100, 1) / 100 : * ;

-Sometimes it is more convenient to use the usual infix notation:
+Or even:

 [**demo**]

-    process = 2*3;

-But this is just syntactic sugar for the core notation
+    process = _ * vslider("level", 0, 0, 100, 1) / 100 ;

+All these examples are equivalent.
+It is really a matter of taste et readability.

+[SLIDE 18: type of notations]

+This slide summarizes the different notations you can use, and how they are translated into core syntax.